firebearstudio/shapeshift-magento2/README.md

-# ShapeShift for Magento2 - Accept BitCoin, Ethereum and other cryptocurrencies
+# ShapeShift for Magento2 - Accept BitCoin, Ethereum and other cryptocurrencies without transations fee

 <b>Work in progress - not ready for installation yet!</b>